Are you moving on a working holiday visa to Canada? How exciting!

 We know that there is a lot to take in and the entire ‘before getting here’ process is stressful enough.
 Not mentioning what to do after you get here.

-If you are travelling on your own, join some groups before you get on the plane, so you already have a few friend to meet once you are here.
+If you are travelling on your own, join some groups before you get on the plane, so you already have a few friends to meet once you are here.

 We would love to hear your thoughts and comments on your experience, so please feel free to comment and share.

-If you are on Pinterest be sure to pin the image below to any of Canadian boards:
+If you are on Pinterest be sure to pin the image below to any of your moving to Canada boards:

-We appreciate every action you take, and we hope your Canadian experience be unforgettable.
+We appreciate every action you take, and we hope your working holiday visa in Canada experience will be unforgettable.

 Safe travels and good luck with your working holiday visa in Canada!